alexjbuck/ellysonInventory/docs/weird-gotchas.md

 > This one was found by inadvertently toggling the second filter method.
 The list would only show a single entry, no matter what I did.
 I was only able to resolve this when I found this second filter method.
 I switched it back to "Show all items in this view."

+## **Field names lie to you**

+Yep.
+SharePoint lies to you.
+Don't act suprised.

+JSON must use the _Internal Field Name_.
+This is **NEVER** updated after the column is created.

+> If you create the columen and call it "Jobs" but decide you would rather call it "Desired Occupation" the _internal field name_ will still be "Jobs".

+There is not an easy way to find the _internal field name_ of a column, go figure.

+The best way is the following:

+1. Click on the gear icon in the top right corner.
+2. Click on `List settings`.
+3. Scroll to the "Columns" section.
+4. Click on the column you want to check.
+5. The _internal field name_ is at the end of the URL in the address bar.

+> It will say `List=<long string>&Field=<internal field name>`

+6. You can the use the _internal field name_ in JSON formatting as such: `"=[$<internal field name>]"`.
+If your fieldname is: `Desired_x0020_Occupation` you would use: `"=[$Desired_x0020_Occupation]"` to refer to that field in JSON formatting.

+If you wanted the output to read: `Desired Occupation: <desired occupation>` you would use: `"=Desired Occupation: [$Desired_x0020_Occupation]"` for the `txtContent` attribute of the element.